gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Join Request {#ssec-join-req}

-Once a secure communication channel with the Group Manager has been established, the joining node requests to join the OSCORE group, by accessing the related join resource at the Group Manager.
+Once a secure communication channel with the Group Manager has been established, the joining node requests to join the OSCORE group, by accessing the related group-membership resource at the Group Manager.

 In particular, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint associated to that group.
 This Join Request follows the format and processing of the Key Distribution Request message defined in Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular: